Book Summary: Power Of Habit by Charles Duhigg

 ⭐ Toby's Rating: 9/10 - Recommended For: Everyone

 Habits work in 3-step loops: cue, routine, reward.
-Charles Duhigg calls this The Habit Loop
+In the Power of Habit Charles Duhigg calls this The Habit Loop

 Focus on keystone habits.
 They can cause widespread shifts.
 Exercising is a keystone habit.
 It has ripple effects across your whole life.